American redstart: Description

 The American redstart is a smallish warbler.
 It measures 11 to 14 cm in total length and has a wingspan of 16 to 23 cm.
 Its length is boosted by a relatively long tail and it is one of the lightest birds in its family.
 Weight is considerably less in winter than in summer.
 Males weigh an average of 8.6 g in summer but drop to 7.2 g in winter, while females drop even more from an average of 8.7 g to an average of 6.9 g.
 Among standard measurements, the wing chord is 5.5 to 6.9 cm, the tail is 4.9 to 5.8 cm, the bill is 0.7 to 0.9 cm and the tarsus is 1.5 to 1.9 cm.
 The breeding males are unmistakable, jet black above apart from large orange-red patches on their wings and tails.
 Their breast sides are also orange, with the rest of their underparts white.
 In their other plumages, American redstarts display green in their upperparts, along with black central tails and grey heads.
 The orange patches of the breeding males are replaced by yellow in the plumages of the females and young birds.
 Orange and yellow coloration is due to the presence of carotenoids; males possess the red carotenoid canthaxanthin and the yellow carotenoids canary xanthophyll A and B, all of which mix together to produce an orange color, while the females possess only the yellow carotenoids.
 Recent research indicates that an age and sex effect on observed color attributes of hue, brightness, and saturation exists in American redstarts, with the exception for saturation, which only showed an age effect.
 Their song is a series of musical see notes.
 Their call is a soft chip.

+Hybridization

+Rare hybrids between the American redstart and the congeneric magnolia warbler (Setophaga magnolia) have been documented on two occasions, in Ohio, USA, and Quebec, Canada.
+In both cases, the hybrid's mother was a magnolia warbler and the father was a redstart.